fluid-project/uio-wordpress-plugin/README.md

 # uio-wordpress-plugin
-A WordPress plugin that adds the Infusion User Interface Options component toa site
+A WordPress plugin that adds the Infusion User Interface Options component to a site